Your Leader Has You on Call 24/7, but Even Jesus and Your Spouse Allow You to Sleep

 Spiritual leaders drunk with power

-A current storyline on the ABC daytime drama General Hospital revolves around a cult called "Dawn of Day."
-The creepy leader of the organization is a man named Shiloh who rules over a group that is mostly women.
-One day last week he explained to a new recruit that in order to be allowed into his inner circle, she must be at his beck and call night and day.
+A storyline in 2019 that ran on the ABC daytime drama General Hospital revolved around a cult called "Dawn of Day."
+The creepy leader of the organization was a man named Shiloh who ruled over a group that was mostly women.
+One day he explained to a new recruit that in order to be allowed into his inner circle, she must be at his beck and call night and day.
 This triggered an unpleasant memory from my past that was eerily similar.
 Sadly, it was not some self-appointed guru demanding absolute loyalty, but a beloved pastor in a Christian church.

 Christ should have first place in your heart